-Moving to the UK can be a fairly expensive experience, particularly if you’re moving to a major city like London or Manchester.
+Moving to the UK can be a fairly expensive experience, particularly if you’re moving to a major city such as London or Manchester.

 Take public transport